damianhakert/damianhakert.github.io/source/posts/2016-12-07-heres-how-new-programmers-can-learn-by-contributing-to-gitlab.html.md

 ## Document properly.

 This might seem trivial, but it is actually one of the most difficult aspects of software development.
-There is always a recurring joke of how naming things can be really difficult.
+There is a recurring joke of how naming things can be really difficult.
 It is important to document properly to ensure others can understand your code and make it possible for you to return to your program after some time away from it without pulling your hair out.
 Young programmers tend to focus more on making their code run, ignoring their code readability.
 To avoid other people rewriting your code, ensure you document it properly, comment on your code and use proper naming conventions.
-I read a funny quote in this blog [article](http://blog.codinghorror.com/coding-for-violent-psychopaths/) that illustrates how important it is to document and follow best practices: “Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.”
+This blog [article](http://blog.codinghorror.com/coding-for-violent-psychopaths/) illustrates how important it is to document and follow best practices: “Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.”
 Especially since your work on GitLab will likely be public, you should assume that at some point in the future, someone will look through your code and perhaps even borrow from it.

 Almost anyone can learn how to code, but it takes tremendous effort to learn how to build complex software that can be maintained for years.
 It will be great if more experienced developers reading this article give feedback or add to the points given above in the comment section.